hoppergee/heic-to/README.md

 When meets CSP issue like this:

 ```
-Uncaught (in promise) EvalError: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive
+Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive
 ```

 Fix it by using `csp/heic-to`